-In a way this will be an essay from my personal point of view of the yaoi genre from a long time fan’s perspective.
+In a way you see, this will be an essay from my personal point of view of the yaoi genre from a long time fan’s perspective.
 I feel however I have to explain myself as a person for my point of view to get across.
-This is also an introduction into the next couple of reviews I will be posting here, so think of it as a segway into my thoughts and feelings on a genre that for the most part I think is misunderstood from those outside it’s fandom.
-I will not deny that there are certain beliefs outsiders have on those within the fandom that are true but at times can get blown way out of proportion to the point for myself at least that has been insulting.
+This is also an introduction into the next couple of reviews I will be posting here, so think of it as a segway into my thoughts and feelings on a genre that for the most part I think is misunderstood from those outside its fandom.
+I will not deny that there are certain beliefs outsiders have on those within the fandom that was and to a certain extent still are true but at times can get blown way out of proportion to the point for myself at least that has been insulting.

-I have always been a lover of character driven stories and this for me comes from my love of reading.
-As a child in primary school I remember reading Goosebumps books and the Animorphs series and enjoying them immensely because I loved the characters in the stories.
-Later as a teenager I started reading classic literature with books like ‘The Adventures of Sherlock Holmes’ and ‘The Count of Monte Cristo’ (which is still today my all time favourite novel) as well as reading anything I could find by Stephen King.
+I have always been a lover of character-driven stories and this for me comes from my love of reading.
+As a child in primary school, I remember reading Goosebumps books and the Animorphs series and enjoying them immensely because I loved the characters in the stories.
+Later as a teenager, I started reading classic literature with books like ‘The Adventures of Sherlock Holmes’ and ‘The Count of Monte Cristo’ (which is still today my all-time favorite novel) as well as reading anything I could find by Stephen King.

-I started watching more anime of the yaoi genre on YouTube (this was of course a time before CrunchyRoll and before the whole YouTube copyright saga) and found other titles of the yaoi genre over the years including Zetsuai/Bronze, Haru Wo Daiteita, Fuyu no Semi, Okane ga Nai, Earthian, Loveless and of course the original Ai no Kusabi anime adaptation just to name a few.
-I enjoyed all these stories but I was not blind either to how bad some of them were plot wise many filled with giant gaping plot holes if you had not read the source material, something that can be very jarring to new comer to a series.
+I started watching more anime of the yaoi genre on YouTube (this was, of course, a time before Crunchyroll and before the whole YouTube copyright saga) and found other titles of the yaoi genre over the years including Zetsuai/Bronze, Haru Wo Daiteita, Fuyu no Semi, Okane ga Nai, Earthian, Loveless and of course the original Ai no Kusabi anime adaptation just to name a few.
+I enjoyed all these stories but I was not blind either to how bad some of them were plot-wise many filled with giant gaping plot holes if you had not read the source material, something that can be very jarring to a newcomer to a series.
 There is also sadly a lot of anime in the genre that ends with the ‘read the manga to get the rest’ plot.

 I do not doubt that there are fans out there that get some kind of sexual gratification from reading and watching these stories but this is not always the case.
 How do I know this?
-Because I am one of the viewers that does not get that kind of gratification from yaoi.
-For someone like myself it all started out as simply morbid curiosity and to a certain extent it still is.
+Because I am one of the viewers that do not get that kind of gratification from yaoi.
+For someone like myself it all started out as simply morbid curiosity and to a certain extent, it still is.
 There is also the sheer hilarity of how bad and unrealistic some of these scenes can be or how some scenes can just make your heart melt with pure emotion.
-(This more than likely explains my own personal obsession the last few years of Transformers Yaoi, well that and the fun that can come perverting something so.. not sexy would not be completely right but that’s perhaps some thing I will write about later on down the line.)
+(This more than likely explains my own personal obsession the last few years of Transformers Yaoi, well that and the fun that can come perverting something so… not sexy would not be completely right but that’s perhaps something I will write about later on down the line.)